Pakistan Naval Air Arm: Atlantique Incident

 The Atlantique Incident was a major international incident that occurred on 10 August 1999 when a Pakistan Naval Air Arm patrol aircraft—a Breguet Atlantique with 16 personnel on board—was shot down in the border area of the Kutch region by Indian Air Force jets.
 Pakistan and India both claimed the aircraft to be in their respective airspace.

 Some experts stated that the Atlantique was probably conducting a "probe" on India's air defence system, mainly the radar equipment in the border area; however, they advised that it was not part of any planned aggressive military action by Pakistan.
 Foreign diplomats who visited the crash site noted that the plane "may have strayed into restricted space", and that Islamabad was unable to explain why it was flying so close to the border; they however added that India's reaction to the incident was not justified.
 Many countries, the G8, the permanent members of the UN Security Council, as well as the western media questioned the wisdom behind Pakistan's decision to fly military aircraft so close to the Indian border.

 On 21 September 1999, Pakistan lodged a compensation claim at the International Court of Justice (ICJ) in The Hague, accusing India of shooting down an unarmed aircraft.
 Pakistan sought about US$60 million in reparations from India and compensation for the victims' families.
 India's attorney general, Soli Sorabjee, argued that the court did not have jurisdiction, citing an exemption it filed in 1974 to exclude disputes between India and other Commonwealth States, and disputes covered by multi-lateral treaties.

 On 21 June 2000, the 16-judge Bench headed by Gilbert Guillaume of France ruled—with a 14–2 verdict—upholding India's submission that the court had no jurisdiction in this matter.
-Pakistan's claims were dropped, without recourse to appeal, and the outcome was seen as a decision highly favourable to India.
+Pakistan's claims were dropped, without recourse to appeal, and the outcome was seen as a decision highly favorable to India.
 The Pakistan government had spent close to 25 million Pakistani rupees (approx. $400,000) on the case.

-PNS Mehran attack
+PNS Mehran Attack

-On 22 May 2011, Tehreek-i-Taliban militants attacked the PNS Mehran and killed 18 Navy Personnel and injuring 16.
+On 22 May 2011, Tehreek-i-Taliban militants attacked PNS Mehran air station and killed 18 Navy Personnel while 16 were injured.
 2 P-3C Orion aircraft were also destroyed in the attack.